Embeddings of non-simply-connected 4-manifolds in 7-space. I. Classification modulo knots: Proof of the MK Isotopy Classification Theorem

-\begin{proof} This follows from \cite[Lemma 6.1]{KS91} because stable normal spin structures (up to equivalence) on oriented manifolds are in natural 1--1 correspondence with stable tangent spin structures (up to equivalence).
+\begin{proof} This follows from \cite[Lemma 6.1]{KS91} because normal spin structures on oriented manifolds are in natural 1--1 correspondence with tangent spin structures.
 Recall well-known construction of this 1--1 correspondence.
-If $s_t$ and $s_n$ are stable tangent and normal spin structures on $M$, then the Whitney sum $s_0 \oplus s_1$ defines a spin structure of a trivial bundle over $M$.
+If $s_t$ and $s_n$ are tangent and normal spin structures on $M$, then the Whitney sum $s_0 \oplus s_1$ defines a spin structure of a trivial bundle over $M$.
 If $s$ is a tangent spin structure on $M$, then there is a unique (up to equivalence) normal spin structure $-s$ on $M$ such that $s \oplus (-s)$ is homotopic to the spin structure given by restricting the trivial bundle to the $2$-skeleton.
 Then $s\mapsto -s$ defines the 1--1 correspondence. \end{proof}

 \endcomment